AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 <div><cite>&mdash;Author, <a href="http://adage.com/article/media/private-equity-plowing-money-buzzfeed-vox/297034/">"Sizing Up VC-Backed Publishers' Prospects,"</a> Advertising Age</cite></div>
 </blockquote>

-New media companies don't make a profit, they make pitchdecks.
-Their cash from comes convincing investors in some fairy-tale future where income will finally exceed expenses.
-Pinboard CEO, Maciej Cegłowski, calls it <a href="http://idlewords.com/talks/internet_with_a_human_face.htm">"Investor Storytime"</a>
+New media companies dont make profit, they make pitchdecks.
+Their cash from comes convincing investors in fairy-tale futures -- <a href="http://idlewords.com/talks/internet_with_a_human_face.htm">"Investor Storytime"</a> in the words of Pinboard CEO Maciej Cegłowski:

 <blockquote>
 Investor storytime is not exactly advertising, but it is related to advertising.
 Think of it as an advertising future, or perhaps the world's most targeted ad.